awslabs/aws-rails-provisioner/README.md

 ### Define aws-rails-provisioner.yml

-`aws-rails-provisioner.yml` is a configuration file defining how `aws-rails-provisioner` boostrap required AWS resources for your Ruby on Rails applications.
+`aws-rails-provisioner.yml` is a configuration file defining how `aws-rails-provisioner` bootstraps required AWS resources for your Ruby on Rails applications.

 ```